 We got up early to see the tide pools at low tide.
 The weather was sunny at the campground but foggy at the shore.
 We spent a couple hours looking through the tide pools.
 The water is very clear in the pools, so it is easy to see the marine life and take pictures.
 It may also have been difficult for Dart to tell where the water was because he spent a lot of time jumping through pools of water.
 He usually prefers to jump over water rather than run through.
 Either he now likes water or he was having difficulty.
-Here are two pictures of him shaking off after one of his little dips.
+Here is a picture of him shaking off after one of his little dips.

 The first time we came to Oregon was over a decade ago and we saw lots of sea stars.
 We had a very hard time finding them today, but we saw a few.
 We found out that the sea stars have been devastated by a virus. (http://www.pbs.org/newshour/rundown/scientists-solve-mystery-of-west-coast-starfish-deaths/) We met a gentleman on the beach who said he had not seen a sea star in the past two years but had seen about a dozen over the last couple days.
 We hope that’s a good sign.